Are marketplaces right for your business? The Pros and Cons

-Second to Amazon, is JD.com (Jingdong) who operate out of Beijing and are rivalled by the third-largest retailer, Alibaba.
+Second to Amazon, is JD.com (Jingdong) which operates out of Beijing and is rivalled by the third-largest retailer, Alibaba.
 Both of these websites were started in the late ’90s and have a similar proposition, yet they compete heavily when it comes to their high-tech delivery systems, drones/robot tech and warehousing tech.

 Marketplaces dominate the list of the largest eCommerce companies in the world, with eBay, Rakuten, B2W, Esty and Zalando also all listed.

-Firstly, Amazon receives 5x more traffic than eBay, therefore your total reach and brand awareness opportunity is much greater on Amazon.
+Firstly, Amazon receives 5x more traffic than eBay, therefore your total reach and brand awareness opportunity are much greater on Amazon.

 Secondly, and most importantly, the fees involved in selling are vastly different between the two marketplaces.
-Amazon has different pricing models for direct-selling and FBA (fulfilled-by-Amazon), but on average costs are between 10-20% of the revenue generated and are less-complex than eBay’s pricing structures. eBay’s have three fee types: a listing fee, a store-subscription fee and a fee-per-sale.
+Amazon has different pricing models for direct-selling and FBA (fulfilled-by-Amazon), but on average costs are between 10-20% of the revenue generated and are less complex than eBay’s pricing structures. eBay have three fee types: a listing fee, a store-subscription fee and a fee-per-sale.

 Pros for selling via marketplaces

 Growing popularity: with Amazon nearly having 50% share of the retail sales market in the US, there is a huge chance that most consumers will either begin or include Amazon in their purchase ‘research’ phase.
 All marketplaces are growing in market share and this trend will likely continue in the coming years.

 Customer reach: gaining visibility of your products and brand is a key reason to host your products on a marketplace, attracting new potential customers without them needing to actively visit your site or search for you.